Dysoch/DyWorld/README.md

 # DyWorld
-DyWorld, the successor of DyTech, a mod for Factorio.
+DyWorld-Dynamics, the successor of DyTech and DyWorld, a mod for Factorio.

 Please note that all changes here arent final yet, but all files here are ready to play, although it may break progression since things are unfinished.
 # Please use at own risk!